-Increasing authorized share capital helps bring in more capital!
-To increase the authorized capital, you need to pass an appropriate Board resolution and amend the capital clause of the Memorandum of Association (MoA).
+To increase the authorised capital, you need to pass an appropriate board and shareholders resolution and amend the capital clause of the Memorandum of Association (MoA).

-It is the authorized capital of a private company that determines the maximum number of shares it can issue.
-Most start-ups begin with the minimum authorised capital of Rs.
-1 lakh, which becomes too little as the business grows.
-To issue new shares or to raise the Authorised Capital, the capital clause of the Memorandum of Association is amended by passing a special resolution by the board.
+A private company's authorised capital specifies the maximum number of shares it may sell.
+There is no minimum capital required as per new Companies Act of 2013.
+To issue new shares or to raise the authorised capital, the capital clause of the Memorandum of Association is amended by passing an ordinary resolution by the board.

 Increases Share Capital

 A company can raise whatever authorised capital as they decide upon and the same will be mentioned in the MoA with revisions.
 Hence, increasing authorised capital has an incremental effect on the overall company share capital.

 With the increase in share capital, the company’s overall net worth also increases.
 This further enhances the borrowing capacity of the company.

 It could invite investments as the same can be easily accommodated if there is enough authorised capital.

 The documents must be filed with the MCA within 30 days after obtaining consent from the shareholders for the share capital increase.
 The standard resolution for private firms is merely SH-7, and MGT-14 is not required.